YousefEmadi/pythonDiceGame/README.md

-# pythonDiceGame
+# Dice Game Duel
-Dice Game Duel by Flask Python hosting on AWS or Azure
+## Python Flask on AWS or Azure
+## Designed and Developed by: Niloofar Keshavarz, Yousef Emadi
+## OCT 2022